plathanus-tech/django-apm/README.md

     - The class-based-view (CBV) version:

       If you want to keep track of your CBVs.
-Inherit the `ApmView` in your view, so we can add the required attributes before your view gets called.
+Inherit the `ApmView` for your regular django views, or the `ApmAPIView` for your DRF's API views.
+This way we can add the required attributes before your view gets called.

       _Example django CBV view_: